-‘Double Shot At Love’ Star Derynn Paige Gives Fans An ‘Up Close & Personal’ Look At Her Ample Cleavage
+'Double Shot At Love' Star Derynn Paige Gives Fans An 'Up Close & Personal' Look At Her Ample Cleavage

 "You are what I dream about," penned one follower.

-“These men need to calm down here in the remarks LOL,” claimed a second fan.
+"These men need to calm down here in the remarks LOL," quipped a second fan.

 "Are you kidding me with this lewk?" asked a third Instagram user.

-“Stunning, so beautiful,” wrote a fourth fan.
+"Stunning, so beautiful," wrote a fourth admirer.